-Joint statement by the three pharmaceutical organizations of Japan, the U.S., and Europe:
+Joint Statement by Three Pharmaceutical Associations from Japan, the U.S., and Europe:

 April 14, 2023